linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 03.02.2025
+- Topic: Project MEGA
+- Directory: /posts/2025/February/03
+- Description: ``` 🚀 Revolutionizing social networking in Europe with #MEGA! 🇪🇺 Discover a new network built on diversity, innovation, and Web4.
+Let's shape the future of digital communication together! #Linkspreed #SocialNetworks #Future ```

 ### 02.02.2025
 - Topic: Project Y
 - Directory: /posts/2025/February/02